Convalescent plasma programme

-Plasma is a clear liquid found in your blood that is used for transfusions.
-It makes up about half of your blood volume and carries red and white blood cells and platelets around the body.
+Plasma is a yellow-ish liquid in your blood that carries red and white blood cells and platelets around the body.

 After a virus, your plasma contains antibodies used to help fight infection.